Adwait1609/url-shortner/README.md

    {"shortCode":"syRcDw","hits":2}
    ```
 ## System Design and Architecture
--Scalbility and load handling was handles using Nginx which balances load across three api servers(port:300) , which connets to MongoDB and Redis using Docker Compose\
+-Scalability and load handling was handles using Nginx which balances load across three api servers(port:300) , which connets to MongoDB and Redis using Docker Compose\
 -Short Code and hits are stored in MongoDB and Redis handles caching\
 -Nginx uses round-robin routing to distribute requests evenly among the servers\